dell/csm-docs/content/docs/getting-started/installation/operator/operatorinstallation_openshift.md

 >Note

-- If your environment has more than 1000 Pods, the Container Storage Module Operator may need more resources.
+- If your environment has more than 1000 Pods, the Container Storage Modules Operator may need more resources.
 You can adjust the default CPU and memory settings in deploy/operator.yaml and config/manager/manager.yaml.
 For more details on setting resource requests and limits, refer to the [documentation](https://sdk.operatorframework.io/docs/best-practices/managing-resources/).
 The current default values are listed below

     ```yaml
         resources: